 Only keep papers needed to pay your current bills and papers needed for tax purposes.
 Everything else can be shredded.

 Day 24: Guilty Pleasure //

-Today, we have the opportunity to take an hour to enjoy a guilty pleasure.
+Today, you have the opportunity to take an hour to enjoy a guilty pleasure.
 This can be anything from enjoying dessert before dinner, watching reality TV, etc.

 Day 25: Crafts //

-Only keep things you plan to make within the next two months.
+Only keep craft supplies you plan to use within the next two months.
 Everything else can be tossed or donated.

 Day 26: Keepsakes //